Sharp lower error bounds for strong approximation of SDEs with a drift coefficient of H\"older or Sobolev regularity using a Weierstra{\ss} scale: Introduction and main results

 for $i=1,\dots,n$.

-Recently, it was proven in~\cite{BDG21} that if the drift coefficient $\mu$ is bounded and $\alpha$-H\"older continuous with $\alpha\in(0,1]$ then the Euler scheme achieves for all $p\in [1,\infty)$ an $L^p$-error rate of at least $(1+\alpha)/2-$ in terms of the number $n$ of evaluations of $W$, i.e., for all $\eps\in (0,\infty)$ there exists $c\in (0,\infty)$ such that for all $n\in\N$,
+Recently, it was proven in~\cite{BDG21} that if the drift coefficient $\mu$ is bounded and $\alpha$-H\"older continuous with $\alpha\in(0,1]$, then the Euler scheme achieves for all $p\in [1,\infty)$ an $L^p$-error rate of at least $(1+\alpha)/2-$ in terms of the number of evaluations of $W$, i.e., for all $\eps\in (0,\infty)$ there exists $c\in (0,\infty)$ such that for all $n\in\N$,

-This upper bound naturally leads to the question whether $(1+\alpha)/2-$ is the best possible $L^p$-error rate that can be achieved for approximation of $X_1$ by numerical methods based on finitely many evaluations of $W$ at fixed time points in $[0,1]$, or whether there exists a method from this class that achieves a better $L^p$-error rate than $(1+\alpha)/2$.
+This upper bound naturally leads to the question whether $(1+\alpha)/2-$ is the best possible $L^p$-error rate that can be achieved for approximating $X_1$ by numerical methods based on finitely many evaluations of $W$ at fixed time points in $[0,1]$, or whether there exists a method from this class that achieves a better $L^p$-error rate than $(1+\alpha)/2-$.

 Up to now, the answer to this question was known in the literature only for $\alpha=1$.
-More precisely, it follows from more general results in~\cite{m04} and ~\cite{hhmg2019} that if the drift coefficient $\mu$ has bounded, continuous derivatives up to order $3$ on some open interval containing $x_0$ and satisfies $\mu'(x_0)\neq 0$, then the best possible $L^1$-error rate that can be achieved by any numerical method based on finitely many evaluations of $W$ at fixed time points in $[0,1]$, is at most $1$, i.e. there exists $c\in (0,\infty)$ such that for all $n\in\N$,
+More precisely, it follows from more general results in~\cite{m04} and ~\cite{hhmg2019} that if the drift coefficient $\mu$ has bounded, continuous derivatives up to order $3$ on some open interval containing $x_0$ and satisfies